 - Barloy PhD project started 2021.
 On circuits and lower complexity bounds.
-Supervised by Paperman and Salvati. - Hugo Peyraud Magnin L3 intern from ENS Paris, 8 weeks.
-On perfect matchings in the powerset.
-Supervised by Monet. - Soyez-Martin PhD project started 2020.
+Supervised by Paperman and Salvati. - Soyez-Martin PhD project started 2020.
 On streaming with vectors and circuits.
 Supervised by Salvati and Paperman.

-- Oliver Irwin PhD project started 2022.
+Defended in December 2023. - Oliver Irwin PhD project started 2022.
 On compilation and aggregation in databases.
 Supervised by Capelli. - Crosetti PhD project started 2018.
 On enriching and solving linear programs with conjunctive queries.
 Supervised by Capelli, Niehren, and Tison.
-PhD defense planned February 27th.
+Defended in February 2023.